×

 When we asked expats and global nomads about the quality of medical care in Cascais, they replied:

 "Public care is available to all...it's just slower and more crowded.
-Easily affordable private care is like 5 star service," replied one expat when asked about moving to Cascais.
+Easily affordable private care is like 5 star service," said one expat.

 "Cascais offers a wide range of medical services for its residents and visitors.
 The city has several public and private hospitals, as well as a number of specialized clinics and medical centers.
 The public hospitals provide general medical care, while the private hospitals offer more specialized services.
 Additionally, there are a variety of pharmacies and medical supply stores in the city.
-Cascais also has a number of medical professionals, such as doctors, nurses, and dentists, who are available to provide medical care," stated one expat who made the move to Cascais.
+Cascais also has a number of medical professionals, such as doctors, nurses, and dentists, who are available to provide medical care," said one expat living in Cascais, Portugal.

 About the Author